alecrabbit/php-console-spinner/README.md

 - Developed and tested on Ubuntu 18.04 (xterm terminal)

-> Windows support is NOT tested, but it should work in any VT100 terminal, e.g. [minTTY](https://github.com/mintty/mintty).
+- On Windows it should work in any VT100 terminal, e.g. [minTTY](https://github.com/mintty/mintty).

 ### Links